Armoloy Case Studies

 Conclusions

 The investigation concludes that certain chrome coatings were the top performers in terms of durability.
 Although the performance of electroless nickel was slightly lower than chrome coatings, it offered benefits such as consistent coverage and less chipping on sharp corners.
-The use of titanium nitride, particularly in its high-temperature application, was found to shorten the lifespan of C17200 compared to uncoated samples.
-Overall, thin dense chrome-based coatings emerged as highly effective in providing erosion resistance in copper molds, rivaling or surpassing the hardened H13.
+Researchers found that using titanium nitride, particularly in its high-temperature application, shortened the lifespan of C17200 compared to uncoated samples.
+Overall, chrome-based coatings were highly effective in providing erosion resistance in copper molds, rivaling or surpassing hardened H13.
 The study emphasizes the critical role of choosing a proficient plating service provider, adept in handling various materials, to ensure the longevity and high performance of coated surfaces.

 Table 1 – Average cycles to failure per plated an un-plated alloys